 This school is only too aware that the payment of school charges can be a burden for some families.
-We offer a number of ways to pay these charges including cash, credit card or Qkrl.
+Payments can be made online through the website payment platform paperly.
 Payment plans can also be arranged to assist parents/guardians to spread these educational costs over the year.
 Health Care Card recipients are able to apply for government assistance in Term 1, they should contact the school for further information.
 In some cases of financial hardship the Principal will consider full or partial waiver of contributions or charges.
 However, we do need to talk to you about this.
 The school is also keen to assist parents in selecting options that they can afford.
 To this end, courses charges will always be provided to parents prior to selection of subjects.